godai78/plain-language/index.md

 layout: home
 ---

-# Plain language &ndash; How it can improve readability/usability
+# Plain language <br /> How it can improve readability/usability

 by Bartek Biedrzycki